jonmlinch/HomePT-Backend/README.md

 ## Basic Usage

-We recommend using [nodemon](https://github.com/remy/nodemon) to monitor changes in the file directory and restarting the server.
+We recommend using [nodemon](https://github.com/remy/nodemon) to run the server.
 Refer to nodemon's instructions, if you are going to use it.

 If you do not wish to use nodemon, you can fire up the server using: